Hinduism in the United States: California textbook protest over Hindu history

-Caste discrimination
+Caste discrimination allegations

-Dalits form 1.5% of all Indian immigrants to the United States, according to a University of Pennsylvania study carried out in 2003.
-While a 2019 survey conducted by a Dalit rights group, Equality Labs claimed that the majority of Dalits living in the US reported facing caste-based harassment at the workplace, the survey results were questioned by the Carnegie Endowment researchers, who pointed out that the study used a non-representative snowball sampling method to identify participants, which might have skewed the results in favor of those with strong views about caste.
+Some aspects of caste discrimination that are found in South Asia have also been alleged in America, though the many U.S. based Hindu groups deny such claims.
+The historically underprivileged caste group, Dalits form a small 1.5% of all Indian immigrants to the United States, according to a University of Pennsylvania study carried out in 2003.
+While a controversial 2019 survey conducted by a Dalit rights group, Equality Labs claimed that the many Dalits living in the US reported facing caste-based harassment, the survey results were questioned by the Carnegie Endowment researchers, who pointed out that the study used a non-representative snowball sampling method to identify participants, which might have skewed the results.

-In 2021, the student body of California State University system passed a resolution seeking a ban on caste-based discrimination.
-The campaign was spearheaded by a Nepali origin Dalit student, who came to the US in 2015 escaping social exclusion in his home country, and claimed that he faced discrimination in the US as well.
-The resolution cited the survey by Equality Labs where a quarter of Dalits reported having faced verbal or physical assaults.
-Al Jazeera noted that the resolution was backed by students from different racial and religious groups.

 Around 2023, several Hindu-American organizations successfully opposed the SB 403 bill, which aimed to introduce caste laws in California that could have unfairly targeted Hindu Americans.
-In 2023, California legislature proposed a bill to add “caste” under California laws, but the bill was vetoed by Governor Gavin Newsom noting that such measure was “unnecessary” because discrimination based on caste was already prohibited in the state, stating that "California already prohibits discrimination based on sex, race, color, religion, ancestry, national origin, disability, gender identity, sexual orientation, and other characteristics".
+In 2023, California legislature proposed a bill to add "caste" under California laws, but the bill was vetoed by Governor Gavin Newsom noting that such measure was "unnecessary" because discrimination based on caste was already prohibited in the state, stating that "California already prohibits discrimination based on sex, race, color, religion, ancestry, national origin, disability, gender identity, sexual orientation, and other characteristics".
 Many Hindu American groups welcomed Governor's veto as they argued that the proposed bill attempted to unfairly malign their community.